nitimasaigal/Project-9-LLM-News-Research-Tool/README.md

 |--LLM.pdf

+I have stored Openai API key and NewsAPI key in secrets.toml file so that it can be safe and no one can leak it.

 Running the Web App

-Navigate to the app/directory and it can be run by running the: langchain_config.py(python file) by giving the command "python langchain_config.py" and then app1.py(python file) by giving the command "streamlit run app1.py"
+Navigate to the app/directory and it can be run by running the:

+langchain_config.py(python file) by giving the command "python langchain_config.py"

+and then

+app1.py(python file) by giving the command "streamlit run app1.py"

 This is the link for LLM app:
 [myapp](https://project-9-llm.streamlit.app/)